 Many of the beneficiaries expressed their gratitude and gave joyful statements for the church.
 Here are some of their responses:

-She joyful gave thanks to the distributing staff saying, “I am now sure my children will have their stomachs fed in the next two weeks.
+She joyfully gave thanks to the distributing staff saying, “I am now sure my children will have their stomachs fed in the next two weeks.
 Even if this food finishes, God will not let us die with hunger.
 He (God) will still touch other people to give us food again.
 Thank you, church.

 For the last two years, the family has had a complicated life.
 Her children dropped out of school because she couldn’t afford to pay their fees.
 Fozia said they occasionally miss meals for a few days in a row.
 She is thankful to the church, and the food ratio donated by people overseas.
-She burst with joy, called for God’s blessing upon those who blessed her family.
+She burst with joy, calling for God’s blessing upon those who blessed her family.

 Single Mother Rose Struggles to Feed Seven Children